lcarbo/Pokemon_Universe_Project/README.md

 # project_poke
 When learning about the Pokemon Universe, it's neccessary to understand that these creatures enjoy companionship and competition.
-They are organized in to several generations, and type categories that impact how they interact with one another.
+They are organized in to multiple generations and type categories that impact how they interact with one another.

 For this project, we used the PokeAPI and a csv of Pokemon stats to build out a dashboard visualizing the composition of the Pokemon universe and how individual Pokemon may compare/interact with one another based on their basic stats and types.